Questions? We’ve Got Answers

 Who is eligible to join AALL?

-AALL has three membership categories in accordance with the Bylaws, which were revised in October 2012.
+AALL has three membership categories in accordance with the Bylaws:

-- Active: Any person who is interested in the objectives of the Association.
+- Individual: Any person who is interested in the objectives of the Association.

 - Retired*: Any person who is interested in the objectives of the Association, who has retired from active membership, and has retired from full-time work.

 - Student*: A student member must be enrolled in a degree program related to law librarianship.
 Membership in this category is limited to five consecutive years.

 *Proof of status for Retired and Student dues required.